UoMMScRobotics/SFR_Tutorials/docs/source/week09_tut_localisation.rst

 To actually provide the localisation, this exercise uses AMCL (`Adaptive Monte Carlo Localisation <http://wiki.ros.org/amcl>`_).
 It uses scan matching to estimate the robot position based on the map and lidar scan data, however, the actual algorithm is an extension of the particle filter.

-The lifecycle manager once again makes life easier for us, ensuring that AMCL will not start without the map being published for it.
+The lifecycle manager once again makes life easier for us, ensuring that AMCL will not start without the map being published.

 .. literalinclude:: ../../ros_ws/src/example_gz_robot/launch/localisation.launch.py
     :language: xml